JONSASSE/432-2018/slides/class28/README.md

 1. You should receive a request from the University to fill out a Course Evaluation. **Please** do so.

+2. The answer sketch (revised) for [Homework 7](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw7) is available for [viewing in HTML](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw7/hw7_sketch.html) or as a [R Markdown file](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/assignments/hw7/hw7_sketch.Rmd).
+   - The Homework 7 grading rubric is [available as a PDF](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw7/hw7_rubric.pdf).
-2. View the [Homework 7 Answer Sketch here](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw7/AnswerSketchHwk_7.html).
-The R Markdown file and data set for our Question 1 visualization [are here](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw7).
+   - The data set and image for our Question 1 visualization [are also available](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw7).

 3. The Schedule of Project 2 Presentations (and some logistical information) [is available](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project2/PRESENTATIONS.md).
 Please take a look now, to verify that the time you're scheduled for works.